I couldn’t breathe.

 Tyler moved over to our front door and poked his head out, speaking briefly with his companion.
 He held the door open as his guest strode inside.

-First thing I perceived was his height.
-He was tall, not quite as tall as Tyler, but he still towered over me by several inches.
+I had to look up a bit to take in the whole view.
+Nearly as tall as Tyler, but he still towered over me by several inches.
 Then again, Tyler was a freak of nature and had reached six foot while still in high school.
-His comrade was perhaps around five-ten or so.
-Unlike my brother’s messy hair, the mystery man had his hair—a few shades lighter than my brother’s—cut short, but styled in a way that was neat yet sexy at the same time.
+Unlike my brother’s messy hair, the mystery man had his hair—a few shades lighter than my brother’s—cut short but styled in a way that was neat yet sexy at the same time.
 He wore a red T-shirt and black shorts.
 There was a speck of a tattoo on his bicep but was mostly covered by his attire.
-He had a bit of stubble on his face.
-His eyes were faintly blue, with bits of gray in them.
 Overall, I gave him about a billion on a scale of one to ten for hotness.

 Aside from his physical appearance, there was something radiating from him.
 An intense and powerful vibration, so palpable that my hands shook.
 My breathing was unaffected, which was nice, but the fact that this was happening again was now terrifying.
 What if he was that guy from the parking lot?
 It was tough to tell now that his face was so vivid—and handsome—and his eyes were different.
 Something like that could easily be changed with contacts.